 Without any doubt, the creative brains behind the recent chocolate and beer creations, are fervently looking to innovate and liven up the traditional Belgian food segment.

 Whereas some of the featured locations are real Belgian institutions, others were only created recently and already gained fame all over the globe.
+Read more on how to spend the perfect 3 days in Brussels.

 Geographic situation: Brussels, capital of Belgium is the geographic and political heart of Belgium.
 Also known as one of the European capitals as it hosts numerous European